branscha/lib-scripty/docs/cmdlib-javabean.md

 directly to the method.
 You can use the 'rslv' command above to accomplish argument resolution as well.
 It has the form (bean-call $bean method arg1 ... argN).

-**bean-upd**
+**bean-set**

 Set the property of a JavaBean.
-The argument should be a pair, a propname=value combination.
+The arguments should be a pair, a propname=value combination.